Polymer/old-docs-site/index.md

 {{site.project_title}} is comprised of two efforts:

-- A set of core platform features ([Shadow DOM](/platform/shadow-dom.html), [Custom Elements](/platform/custom-elements.html), [MDV](/platform/mdv.html)).
+- A set of polyfills for emerging web platform features ([Shadow DOM](/platform/shadow-dom.html), [Custom Elements](/platform/custom-elements.html), [MDV](/platform/mdv.html)).
-Initially, these core features will be enabled with a set of polyfills.
-As browsers begin to implement these new primitives, the polyfill platform layer becomes smaller and better over time.
+Initially, these core features are enabled as polyfills.
+As browsers implement these new primitives, the polyfill platform layer becomes smaller and better over time.
 - A next-generation web application framework built upon these core technologies called the **_{{site.project_title}}_**.

 The architectural stack looks like this: